ProjectOprec/instalasi-openshift/README.md

 1. Master, Worker and Bootstrap : 1 NIC ( Host-only ), Please make sure not DHCP Server in this Connection.
 - Host-only ( 10.10.10.0/24 ) - PLEASE CLEAR NOT DHCP SERVER IN THIS NETWORK

-2. Helper : 2 NIC (1 NIC for External, 1 NIC for Host-only)
+2. Bastion : 2 NIC (1 NIC for External, 1 NIC for Host-only)
-* Helper for DNS Server, HAProxy Load Balancer, DNSMasq, TFTP Server and Router
+* bastion for DNS Server, HAProxy Load Balancer, DNSMasq, TFTP Server and Router

   - External ( 192.168.1.0/24 ) - INTERNET ACCESS
   - Host-only ( 10.10.10.0/24 ) - PLEASE CLEAR NOT DHCP SERVER IN THIS NETWORK

-Helper : 10.10.10.1 /24
+Bastion : 10.10.10.1 /24

 Bootstrap : 10.10.10.10 /24